Control based AI governance and assurance for organisations that cannot afford to get it wrong.

 What I help you do

-Secure AI and Zero Trust architectures
+Secure AI design and Zero Trust patterns

 - Hardening of data pipelines and inference environments